Supply chains have

 Business & Investor Toolkit

-Walk Free’s toolkit helps business and investors take action to improve human rights standards in their supply chains and combat forced labour, human trafficking and other forms of modern slavery.
+Walk Free’s toolkit helps businesses and investors take action to improve human rights standards in their supply chains and combat forced labour, human trafficking and other forms of modern slavery.
 We have curated these resources into five categories:

 • Understanding the problem